With the rise of streaming platforms, is there any point to downloading torrents anymore? Absolutely!

 Takes longer: Unless you have a lightning fast connection, you’ll need to download your torrents a little in advance, since the media can’t be watched immediately.
 This can be a deal breaker if you’re already gathered around a screen with friends.

 Slightly less convenient: Torrenting requires a free torrent client (a downloader app), as well as a basic knowledge of torrent sites and torrent files.
 They’re still easy to use, but streaming sites have a slight advantage in convenience as many of them have web interfaces that are as intuitive and easy to use as Netflix.

 With torrents covered, we turn our attention to the relatively “new” kid on the block, streaming.

-With the rise of services like Netflix and Hulu, have also come the growth of free alternatives, like YesMovies, Vumoo and others.
+With the rise of services like Netflix and Hulu, there's also come the growth of free streaming sites, like YesMovies, Vumoo and others.
 They’re easy and convenient to use, and they give you more control of what you watch than a cable subscription.